donishadsmith/neurocaps/docs/introduction.rst

 Custom Key Structure:
 ---------------------
-- ``maps``: Directory path containing necessary parcellation files.
+- "maps": Directory path containing necessary parcellation files.
 Ensure files are in a supported format (e.g., .nii for NifTI files).
 For plotting purposes, this key is not required.
-- ``nodes``:  List of all node labels used in your study, arranged in the exact order they correspond to indices in your parcellation files.
+- "nodes":  List of all node labels used in your study, arranged in the exact order they correspond to indices in your parcellation files.
 Each label should match the parcellation index it represents.
 For example, if the parcellation label "0" corresponds to the left hemisphere visual cortex area 1, then "LH_Vis1" should occupy the 0th index in this list.
 This ensures that data extraction and analysis accurately reflect the anatomical regions intended.
 For timeseries extraction, this key is not required.
-- ``regions``: Dictionary defining major brain regions.
+- "regions": Dictionary defining major brain regions.
 Each region should list node indices under "lh" and "rh" to specify left and right hemisphere nodes.
 For timeseries extraction, this key is not required.

 Example:
 --------